1MuhammadFarhanAslam/Generative-AI-Learning-Path-From-Fundamentals-to-Advanced-Applications/06_openai/07_assistants_knowledge_retrieval/readme.md

 ---

-You're correct in your understanding of file accessibility within the OpenAI Assistants API.
-The scope of file access depends on where the file is attached:

----

 ### **File Accessibility in OpenAI Assistants API: Thread-Level vs. Assistant-Level**

 The OpenAI Assistants API provides two distinct ways to attach files for use with tools like **File Search** (formerly Retrieval) and **Code Interpreter**: at the Assistant level and at the Thread level.
 The choice between these two methods dictates the scope of accessibility and the primary use case for the uploaded files.